 While you may be familiar with the intricacies of prenuptial agreements, many individuals are unaware of the importance of postnuptial agreements and what they mean for couples going through a divorce.
-Here, the Maryland divorce attorneys at Rodier Family Law provide an overview of postnuptial agreements as well as the differences and similarities between prenuptial and postnuptial agreements.
+Here, the Bel Air divorce lawyers at Rodier Family Law provide an overview of postnuptial agreements as well as the differences and similarities between prenuptial and postnuptial agreements.

 What is a Postnuptial Agreement?

 A postnuptial agreement, or postmarital agreement, is a legal document for married couples that establishes how a couple’s assets will be divided in the event the couple goes through a divorce.
 A postnuptial agreement can specify the amount of spousal support one spouse will pay to another spouse in the event of a divorce.
 A postnuptial agreement typically includes similar provisions to prenuptial agreements, with some variations.
 For instance, while prenuptial agreements are outlined before a marriage begins, postnuptial agreements are outlined after a couple is married, so these agreements will include assets acquired during the marriage.

 What is the Purpose of a Postnuptial Agreement?